Workshop: Providers & Patients – Traveling the Path to Cancer Therapy Together

 Dr. Chaitra Ujjani, MD, Associate Professor of Medicine, Georgetown University Hospital

-For a variety of reasons, the patient’s voice in cancer therapy is considerably different than most other diseases.
+For a variety of reasons, the patient’s voice in cancer therapy is considerably different from most other diseases.
 To patients, the word “cancer” still conveys a long, painful draining path to death.
 Some patients want to learn about and help guide their own therapies, while others simply cede power to the oncologist.
 To providers, therapeutic options are complex, proliferating and difficult to explain to patients.
 The interview between patient and provider is a key to successful therapy and improved outcomes.

 Given the increasing importance of cancer medicines in BioPharma companies’ portfolio, marketers and marketing researchers need to understand the dynamic between providers and patients and learn ways we can foster better treatment decisions and more engaged, optimistic patients.
-The proliferating rate of change in diagnostic tests and novel therapies makes it even more critical that we find ways to support better provider-patient communication.
+The accelerating rate of change in diagnostic tests and novel therapies makes it even more critical that we find ways to support better provider-patient communication.

 Presenters include a practicing oncologist and a senior agency-side researcher who is a cancer survivor.